 Types

-You can buy different types of cast nets and enjoy an excellent fishing experience.
+You can buy different cast nets and enjoy an excellent fishing experience.
 Cast nets come in different sizes, and you can pick a size that fits your fishing needs and catch the different types of bait.

 Cast nets are classified into three types.
 You can settle for deepwater nets, rapid current nets, or standards commonly used by many anglers.